Hiking is a welcome escape and distraction for my family, and these three fall hikes are a great way to experience the natural beauty of this area.

 Along with nature trails, the park has a children’s farm.
-It’s closed, but you can still spy horses and hear pigs, chickens, and the obnoxious call of the donkey every now and then.
-In a normal year, the farm areas are open for farm and animal experiences, horseback riding, and an outdoor nature school.
+It’s open daily with horses, pigs, chickens, and a donkey who “hee-hawed” every now and then.
+The farm area offers short walks to the animals, horseback riding with advanced registration, and an outdoor nature school.

 A little hail doesn’t stop us!

 Each walk takes you over creeks and boardwalks in a very dense forest.
 We veered off the path a few times to splash in streams, throw rocks, shimmy across large fallen logs, and balance on tree stumps.

 It began to hail at one point during our hike.
 We stood and tried to catch the balls of ice in our mouths.

 On wet weather days, raincoats are necessary for this trip.
 So are boots.
 You go through lots of soft ground, dirt, and mud.
 The trails are relatively quiet with few people hiking.
 On the east and west sides of the park, there are places to rest for a picnic, ride on the tire swing, pump our legs on the swings and run in open pastures.